-3.4.1 Settings in ETS 5
+3.4.1 Settings in ETS 4/ETS 5

-An additional Properties window is available in ETS for setting the additional physical addresses.
+In ETS version ETS 4 or higher, an additional Properties window is available for setting the additional physical addresses (from application IP Router).

-After insertion of the Router into the line, the ETS automatically reserves the first five free addresses of this line for the tunneling servers of the Router.
-This is a property of the ETS and cannot be changed.
+After insertion of the Router into the line, ETS automatically reserves the first five free addresses of this line for the tunneling servers of the Router (ETS 4 and ETS 5).
+This is a property of ETS and cannot be changed.